imagej/imagej.github.io/_pages/Public_data_sets.md

 <!-- -->

-All the data and further information is available in the {% include github org='unidesigner ' repo='groundtruth-drosophila-vnc ' label='GitHub repository ' %}.
+All the data and further information is available in the {% include github org='unidesigner' repo='groundtruth-drosophila-vnc' label='GitHub repository' %}.

 -   [Segmented ssTEM stack of neural tissue](http://www.ini.uzh.ch/~acardona/data.html), thanks to Albert Cardona.